 On August 31, 2018, we completed the acquisition of substantially all of the assets of WegoWise, Inc. ("WegoWise"), a provider of cloud-based utility analytics software solutions serving the real estate market.
-The WegoWise platform empowers building owners and third-party property managers to better manage operating and capital expenditures relating to utilities, and we expect that the acquisition will provide enhanced functionality to our real estate customers over time, such as a future utility analytics and management Value+ services.
+The WegoWise platform empowers building owners and third-party property managers to better manage operating and capital expenditures relating to utilities.
+Earlier this year we launched our AppFolio Utility Management Value+ service, which has been developed from certain key aspects of the WegoWise platform, and is a fully integrated offering that provides enhanced functionality to our real estate customers for utility analytics and management.